backdrop-contrib/zurb_foundation_6/README.md

 ZURB FOUNDATION 6
 -----------------

-This theme uses the Foundation 6.1.2 CSS/Javascript framework from ZURB for a base theme.
+This theme uses the Foundation 6.2 CSS/Javascript framework from ZURB for a base theme.

+This theme is updated for Backdrop CMS 1.4+!
+It contains the page-width admin UI setting.

 - novices can edit just the css/your-custom.css file to alter the appearence of your website.